How do Toll Tags Work in the US?

 Role of the Texas Department of Transportation

-The government organization in charge of managing tolls and toll tags in the state is the Texas Department of Transportation (TxDOT).
+The state’s government organization managing tolls and tags is the Texas Department of Transportation (TxDOT).
 TxDOT is in charge of providing toll tags and obtaining toll payments from vehicles that utilize toll roads.
-You can get a TxTag from txtag.org website.
+You can get a TxTag from the txtag.org website.

-In the US, toll tags are a practical way to pay for tolls.
+Toll tags are a practical way to pay for tolls in the US.
 They automatically debit tolls from users’ accounts and gather vehicle information using RFID technology.
-For drivers who wish to avoid traffic jams and prefer a smoother ride, toll roads can be a suitable option, even if they are often more expensive than accessible routes.
+Toll roads can be suitable for drivers who wish to avoid traffic jams and prefer a smoother ride, even if they are often more expensive than accessible routes.
 The Texas Department of Transportation manages the state’s tolls and toll tags.

 Understanding how toll tags function can help you save time and money on toll roads regardless of the type of car you drive.
 Consider how toll tags operate and how they simplify your life the next time you pass through a toll road.